-Cats are intelligent animals that communicate in several ways.
-The most common way is with their eyes.
-When their eyes are closed, they’re usually at their most comfortable and relaxed.
+Cats are intelligent animals that communicate in various ways, not limited to ear and tail positions.
+When a cat’s eyes are closed, they’re usually at their most comfortable and relaxed.

 Why Do Cats Close Their Eyes When Sleeping?

-Cats sleep for approximately 12-16 hours, and fall asleep really fast.
+Cats sleep for 12-16 hours and fall asleep really fast.
 As they’re most active at night, they sleep throughout the day to conserve their energy, which gets them ready for a night of prowling and hunting.

-The first reason why cats close their eyes when sleeping is that it provides them with the darkness they need to sleep when it’s light during the day.
+Cats close their eyes when sleeping because it provides them with the darkness they need to sleep when it’s light during the day.
 Some cats hide under beds to find dark conditions, but felines that enjoy being around their owners will cover their eyes with their legs.

 Cats also go through two main stages of sleep.
 The first is rapid eye movement (REM).
 According to the US National Library of Medicine, rapid-eye movements are accompanied by muscle tone loss, muscle twitches, and wake-like cortical activity.

 During this stage of sleep, a cat’s brain mirrors its activity when awake.
-It’s also when cats are most likely to dream.
+However, it’s also when cats are most likely to dream.
 As a result, cats close their eyes during this stage because their muscles are too relaxed to keep them open.